Aidan275/spark-iot-ts/README.md

 history takes a tuple with two python datetime.datetime elements i.e this_month() = (datetime.datetime(2018, 2, 1, 0, 0), datetime.datetime(2018, 2, 28, 23, 59, 59, 999999)) for Feb 2018

-The query may returned multiple points as well
+The query may return multiple points as well
 ```
 merged_his_1 = his_reader.metadata("his and point and cur", key_col="id").history(this_month()).read()
 ```